Men-only dinner organizer disbands

 "CMC did attend the event but has no plans to take a table in future," the company said in a statement.

-Carolyn Fairbairn, director general of the CBI, Britain's biggest business lobby group, condemned the behavior described in the report, tweeting:

-"If even half of what's been written about this event is true, it is deplorable.
+Carolyn Fairbairn, director general of the CBI, Britain's biggest business lobby group, condemned the behavior described in the report, tweeting: "If even half of what's been written about this event is true, it is deplorable.
 We want our young women to feel confident and respected in all walks of life.
 We can and must do better than this."

-Lawmaker Maria Miller, who chairs the Women and Equalities Select Committee, said she hoped the FT expose would prompt a change in thinking.
+Conservative MP Maria Miller, who chairs the Women and Equalities Select Committee in the House of Commons, said she hoped the FT expose would prompt a change in thinking.

 "Let's hope every man who attended this event will think twice before accepting another invitation to a 'men only' event with more than 100 female hostesses and an ad in the event brochure that states sexual harassment of staff is unacceptable," she tweeted.